Send in-app messages

 Blueshift.getInstance(this).displayInAppMessages();

-By default, the time-interval between two in-app messages (the interval when a message is dismissed and the next message appears) is one minute.
-You can use the following method to configure this interval when the SDK is initialized.
+By default, the time interval between two in-app displays (from when a message is dismissed until the next message appears) while staying on the same screen is 1 minute.
+However, you can change this value using the following configuration method during the SDK initialization:

 }